-Equipment Rental Fee: Often, you won't be buying a cable box, modem, routers, or additional pieces of equipment outright, but instead, you will rent them from your ISP.
-There is a fee associated with this, although it might not kick in for a few months.
-Alternatively, you might pay this fee once each year in a larger sum.
+Equipment Rental Fee: Often, you won't be buying a cable box, modem, router, or additional pieces of equipment outright, but instead, you will rent them from your ISP.
+A fee is associated with this, although it might not kick in for a few months.
+Alternatively, you might pay this monthly fee in a larger sum.

 Data Overage Fee: Most plans provided by ISPs are unlimited, and you won't be charged extra for using the internet a great deal (although soft data caps and throttling your connection are still things to note).
-Just know, it might be possible you could sign up for a plan with these types of fees, especially if you have satellite internet.
+Just know it might be possible to sign up for a plan with these fees, especially if you have satellite internet.

-Late Payment Fees: While you won't see too many of these if your finances are in order and there are no errors, you should at least take note of potential late payment fees if an emergency were to pop up.
+Late Payment Fees: While you won't see too many of these if your finances are in order and there are no errors, you should at least take note of potential late payment fees if an emergency pops up.